OpenNBS/NoteBlockWorld/apps/frontend/posts/blog/2026-08-08_smithed-summit-2026.md

 - meet hundreds of players and skilled creators; and
 - explore a thriving world jam-packed with secrets to uncover!

-All of us have spent **thousands of hours** preparing this event, so we hope to see you there!
+All of us vendors have spent **thousands of hours** preparing this event, so we hope to see you there!

-Read on to discover some of the things you'll be able to find and do at the event:
+Read on to discover some of the things you'll be able to find at the event:

 ### 🎪 OpenNBS booth

-In the **Textured Tropics**, you'll be able to find the boots showcasing each of our projects: **Note Block Studio** and **Note Block World**.
+The **Textured Tropics** hosts our booth, two joint buildings which showcase each of our projects: **Note Block Studio** and **Note Block World**.

 There, you'll be able to find custom artwork made by the note block community; learn more about the history of each project; and uncover secrets! 🎧